anmol4khatri/30-Days-Of-JS-Challenge/README.md

 # 30-days-of-JS-challenge
 Welcome to my 30 Days of JS Challenge repository!
-Here, I'll share my daily updates and progress as I take on the "30 Days of JS Challenge" initiated by Hitesh Choudhary.
+Here, I have shared my daily updates and progress as I take on the "30 Days of JS Challenge" initiated by Hitesh Choudhary.
 Stay tuned for code snippets, projects, and learning experiences as I dive deep into JavaScript over the next 30 days.

 ## About the Challenge